treavorgagne/TDR/README.md

+Group Project:
+I had (Treavor Gagne) a big hand in programming the game mechanics and designing the overall system architecture.
+Created map, players, hit detection, spawning, shooting, movements, and debugging various portions of the game.
+Used C++ to write modular code of classes to make the game extensible for further content in the future.

+Description:

 TDR will be a 2 dimensional top down point of view battle royale shooter.
 TDRwill be a no time limit game with 2 to 150 player lobbies with the winner beingthe last player standing.
 All players will have the same weapon with infiniteammo, fire rate